tmoroder/CarND-Advanced-Lane-Lines/writeup.md

 After warping the thresholded image we need to detect lane pixels and fit a quadratic polynomial to determine the lane curvature and relative lane position in the next step.

 Detecting lane pixels from scratch is done along the following line, and a direct implementation has been given in the course material.
 I only did some cosmetic code modification and annoted the imporant steps in the core function ``find_lane_pixels``.
-Please see the notebook for this at [Lane Pixel & Fit section](./Solution-Part2-Pixel_Lane_Output.ipynb#Lane-Pixels-&-Fit):
+Please see the notebook for this at[Lane Pixel & Fit section](./Revision-Solution-Part2-Pixel_Lane_Output.ipynb#Lane-Pixels-&-Fit):

 - First we determine the left and right bottom lane x positions using the histogram peaks in the lower part of the image, ``step a``.
 - Using these positions as starting points we repeatedly look for pixels in a small window centered at these current positions, ``step b``.
 If we find sufficiently many new pixels in a given window, we take its mean x-position as the new center for the next sligind window, ``step c``.
 - All pixels detected in these windows are lane pixels.

-Note if we have prior information about the lane positions, for instance via the fit of a previous frame, we could utilize this information rather than trying to detect lane pixels from scratch.
-However, I did not pursue this direction because of timing reasons.
+Note if we have prior information about the lane positions, for instance via the fit of a previous frame, we can utilize this information rather than trying to detect lane pixels from scratch.
+This is the second major change I did in this revision.

+This utility function ``search_around_poly`` was similarly already presented in the course and my changes here are minimal (please refer to the notebook [Lane Pixel & Fit section](./Revision-Solution-Part2-Pixel_Lane_Output.ipynb#Lane-Pixels-&-Fit)); its central point is that the lane pixels are now those being in the vicinity around the prior or the previous fit, ``step A``, and not those searched via a sliding window approach.

+Note that in the image plots below I employ the ``find_lane_pixel`` output as prior to show its effect; in the video this is taken to be the previous fit parameters.

 Once having determined the lane pixels we can directly fit a quadratic polynomial ``x = x(y)``, which can be carried out using ``np.polyfit`` function.